-China in the 1930s.
 (For differences in colonies and semi-colonies in terms of legal status and economic systems and the precautions reflecting these differences in implementing analyses, see Appendix 1.)
-Okura and Teranishi (1994) comment that Japan's export growth in the 1930s, unlike that in European countries during the same period, cannot be totally explained by declining exchange rates.
+Okura and Teranishi [1994] comment that Japan's export growth in the 1930s, unlike European countries during the same period, cannot be totally explained by declining exchange rates.
 According to their empirical analysis, although the impact of exchange rate depreciation was significant in the early stages (specifically 1932 and 1933), this impact subsequently and rapidly diminished.
 They conclude that the effects of Japan's political and economic expansion into colonies and semi-colonies on export increases cannot be denied.

 To some extent, the effects of exchange rate fluctuations on exports depend on the price elasticity of demand for export items.
-In this regard, Sato (1978) measures the income elasticity and the price elasticity of demand for raw silk, a major export product in the 1920s through the 1930s, in the United States, the largest export destination for this product.
-Sato (1978) concludes that with income elasticity at 3.5 and the price elasticity at -0.3, demand for raw silk was significantly susceptible to income factors.
-Sato (1981) also estimates the price elasticity of cotton product demand at "roughly -2 to -3."
+In this regard, Sato [1978] measures the income elasticity and the price elasticity of demand for raw silk, a major export product in the 1920s through the 1930s, in the United States, the largest export destination for this product.
+Sato [1978] concludes that with income elasticity at 3.5 and the price elasticity at -0.3, demand for raw silk was significantly susceptible to influence by income factors.
+Sato [1981] also estimates the price elasticity of cotton product demand at "roughly -2 to -3."

-III.
-Empirical Analysis of Exports by Destination
+3. Empirical analysis of exports by destination